AtmegaBuzz/BookCab/README.md

 1.It Is based on Bellman Ford algorith for shortest path | One source Multiple destination.
 2.This app takes the Const Starting point which will be same for all users , it can be a organisation or a school.
 3.then it optimises the path for one source to multiple destination

+## What is Bellman-Ford Algorithm
+The Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

 <a id="Login"></a>